ESGF/esgf-docker/source/docker_swarm_setup_on_linux.rst

-  eval $(docker-machine env node0) # we have switch to the node0 context docker stack rm esgf-stack # so as to shutdown ESGF stack because node0 is the swarm manager exit # optionally exit the subprocess bash docker-machine rm node0 # node1 nodei and so onto
+  eval $(docker-machine env node0) # we have switch to the node0 context docker stack rm esgf-stack # so as to shutdown ESGF stack because node0 is the swarm manager exit # optionally exit the subprocess bash docker-machine rm node0 node1 # node2 and so onto ; delete the VMs created by docker-machine

 Associate the IP address of the Swarm manager node to the hostname you intend to use to access the ESGF services.
 For example if